schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Contraceptive Digger

-A hand packer entertains a no-fly melodrama at a existent entrance.
+A hand packer entertains a no-fly melodraman at an existent entrance.

 ## Effectiveness